 Central Highlands, Nairobi area and its environs, are expected to experience light rains over few places, with cold and cloudy mornings with light rains/ drizzle over high ground areas.
-Harvesting of the maize is expected to commence with poor yields being expected.
+Harvesting of the maize is expected to continue with poor yields being expected.

 In Eastern Province regions of Embu and Meru districts, bordering Mt Kenya, are expected to experience cool and cloudy mornings with light rains/ drizzle over high ground areas.
-Harvesting of the beans is expected to complete with normal yields being expected.

 In South-Eastern lowlands, generally sunny conditions are expected.
 Most crops have withered with no yields expected.
+Famine/hunger and the related impacts are expected continue.